jordi1215/qiskit-fall-fest-2021/README.md

 By honing into this simple concept, we hope that people will be able to not only learn important concepts such as superposition and qubits, but also apply them to a real world problem!

 ## Usage Guide
 Our project is a self-explanatory Python notebook which can be run in Jupyter, Google Colab, etc. Our code cells are supplemented by text explanations and diagrams.
+Please refer to [`fall_fest.ipynb`](fall_fest.ipynb)

 ## Qiskit Implementation